Frank-9976/babaismu/README.md

 # babaismu
-Baba is You for the CASIO fx-9750GII written entirely in BASIC.
+Baba is You demake for the CASIO fx-9750GII written entirely in BASIC.